paultyng/terraform-provider-avi/website/docs/r/avi_cloud.html.markdown

 * `nsxt_configuration` - (Optional) Nsx-t cloud platform configuration.
 Field introduced in 20.1.1.
 Allowed in enterprise edition with any value, basic, enterprise with cloud services edition.
 * `ntp_configuration` - (Optional) Ntp configuration for the cloud.
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `obj_name_prefix` - (Optional) Default prefix for all automatically created objects in this cloud.
 This prefix can be overridden by the se-group template.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `openstack_configuration` - (Optional) Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `prefer_static_routes` - (Optional) Prefer static routes over interface routes during virtualservice placement.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `proxy_configuration` - (Optional) Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `rancher_configuration` - (Optional) Allowed in enterprise edition with any value, enterprise with cloud services edition.